jefs42/libretranslate/README.md

 // specifally request languages to use in translation.
 // eg. from English to German
 $translatedText = $translator->translate("My name is jefs42", "en", "de");

+// translate multiple texts in one call
+// returns array of translated texts
+$translatedText = $translator->translate(["My name is jefs42", "Where is the bathroom?"]);
 ```

 ### Translate File